Dr. Carol Livingston (Teacher Education)

 Dr. Livingston is an avid cyclist and is the Secretary and Road Bike Coordinator for Oxford Cycling.
 She is also the faculty sponsor for the newly formed Ole Miss Cycling team which will begin representing the University of Mississippi at USAC Collegiate Cycling events spring 2012.
 Dr. Livingston attends Oxford-University United Methodist Church where she sings in the choir.
 She has two daughters, Rebecca and Leah.

 Dr. Livingston was nominated for her Distance Learning course EDEL 625.
 The nominating student said of Dr. Livingston’s course, “Much of this class consisted of hands-on, problem-solving activities performed by each group and then shared by the group members with the rest of the class.
 Dr. Livingston was well-organized and made sure that the distance learning class members always had the same… hand-outs that the Oxford class had.
 Dr. Livingston also demonstrated immense patience with class members who lacked experience with different forms of technology being used.
 She managed to model the appropriate use of technology in conjunction with the mathematics education content of this course.”
+Read the full story.

 Dr. Jennifer Snook (Sociology and Anthropology)